 Week by week guide

-Baby's development at 36 weeks pregnant
+What happens at 36 weeks pregnant?

 Forgotten what your feet look like?
 Does your bump enter the room well before you do?
 Feel like you’re doing the penguin waddle?
 That’s trimester three for you.